MERCERSBURG- With the third quarter of Wednesday's boys basketball game winding down, James Buchanan's offense appeared flatlined.

 Take away West Perry's five-point advantage during those eight minutes - JB finds themselves tied with the Mustangs, 31-31.

-West Perry simply
+West Perry simply brought more hustle.

 "We just didn't have it tonight, we were flat," said James Buchanan coach Larry Strawoet.
 "You look at us on defense and transition and they just beat us up the floor, they outhustled us and got on the floor for loose balls, so it's disappointing right now."